menu icon

 apple dipped into pan of caramel

-The caramel is so delicious on its own, but it's still fun to drizzle them with chocolate or add chopped nuts for variety.
-If you'd like to add toppings (chopped pretzels, Oreos, nuts, sprinkles, mini chocolate chip, mini M&M candies etc.) roll the apple in toppings before placing it onto the pan.
+The caramel is delicious on its own, but it's still fun to drizzle it with chocolate or add chopped nuts for variety.
+If you'd like to add toppings (chopped pretzels, Oreos, nuts, sprinkles, mini chocolate chips, mini M&M candies, etc.), roll the apple in toppings before placing it onto the pan.
 Work quickly as the caramel will begin to thicken.
 You can also drizzle them in melted chocolate or white chocolate for gourmet caramel apples.

 caramel apple slices